publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch5/schIII/ptI/m__us_usc_t47_s309.md

     With respect to competing applications for initial licenses or construction permits for commercial radio or television stations that were filed with the Commission before July 1, 1997, the Commission shall—

-        (1) have the authority to conduct a competitive bidding proceeding pursuant to subsection (j) of this section to assign such license or permit;
+        (1) have the authority to conduct a competitive bidding proceeding pursuant to subsection (j) to assign such license or permit;

         (2) treat the persons filing such applications as the only persons eligible to be qualified bidders for purposes of such proceeding; and